digital-raven/raven/docs/user-guide.md

 run that software.
 The easiest way is to run the command in a terminal window, and then launch the program from there.

+### Basic desktop experience
+All Raven models inherit the same terminal experience from `raven-terminal`, and all graphical Raven models have the same utilities as `raven-home`.

+All graphical Raven models support what you would expect for a minimum home desktop experience; File browsing, media playing, web-browsing, printing, and office software are included.

-### User management
+#### User management
 The admin username for all raven patterns is "master".
 If you are the only user on your raven installation, then this may suffice for you. "master" has access to sudo for performing system tasks.

 To change the password for master, use the `passwd` command.

+#### Drive management
+Drive management may be accomplished with the command-line `parted` program or the graphical `gparted` program.

+#### Media playback
+The `vlc` program is installed on Raven and can play basically any video.
+`cmus` is included as a command-line music player, or you may use the graphical `elisa` program.

 ### Web-browsing
 Raven comes shipped with both Firefox and Brave.
-Firefox has a much more mature structure for add-ons, but Brave is Chromium-based
+Both are decent browsing programs.

 Raven does not recommend the use of any Brave features beyond its basic web-browsing and sync features.
-Brave offers some odd features that Raven's author believes should be avoided; such as its crypto wallet, rewards program.
+Brave offers some odd features that Raven's author believes should be avoided; such as its crypto wallet and rewards program.
 Brave has ad-blocking capability enabled by default though, so using it to browse the web is quite quiet and convenient.

 Feel free to use Brave's syncronization features for your internet-only passwords.
 This makes moving between your machines convenient because you don't need to re-enter passwords for your online accounts.

-### Encrypted storage

 ### Password management
 Raven provides a program for password management, and the best password management